marcodyga/nmr_autosampler_python/README.md

 ## Introduction

-The "NMR-Killer" is a 3D-printed autosampler for the [Magritek Spinsolve](https://magritek.com/products/spinsolve/) benchtop NMR spectrometer, based on Arduino, Python, and PHP.
+The "RotoMate" is a 3D-printed autosampler for the [Magritek Spinsolve](https://magritek.com/products/spinsolve/) benchtop NMR spectrometer, based on Arduino, Python, and PHP.

-This repository contains the **Python** code for the "NMR-Killer".
+This repository contains the **Python** code for the "RotoMate".

 ## Third-party software